galenmckinley/galenmckinley.github.io/publications.md

 ### Papers in Preparation

 Moseley, L., G.A.
 McKinley, A. Nguyen, D. Carroll, D. Menemenlis.
 Using a data constrained regional model to understand Labrador Sea oxygen dynamics, in prep.

-Guan Y., G.A.
-McKinley, A. Fay, S.C.
-Doney, G. Keppel-Aleks.
-Ocean surface flux-driven interannual variability in atmospheric CO2 quantified using OCO-2 observations and atmospheric transport simulations, in prep.

 ### Thesis